 * 1 Corinthians 11:17 "In the following directives I have no praise for you, for your meetings do more harm than good."

->Should Christian meetings (worship services) be constructive?
+>Should Christian meetings (worship and prayer services) be constructive?

 >6.
 What is one main reason there are differences in a congregation?
 (18-19)